 Use a meeting scheduling tool like Calendly to simplify booking sales pitches.
 You can create a custom scheduling link to share with prospects so they can choose a time and add meetings to both of your calendars automatically.

 While the way your sales pitch is delivered will vary depending on whether you’re speaking in-person, via email, phone, or video conferencing, the process for building your pitch is the same.
 Here’s how to make a sales pitch in seven steps:

 Your sales pitch must articulate how your product or service adds value to your customers and how it’s unique from your competitors—thus defining your unique selling proposition (USP).

-A USP answers the question “why choose us?”
-Focus on a product or service feature that stands out over other providers, such as lower prices, premium quality, better customer service, or a favorable aspect of the user or customer experience, such as product ease of use.
+A USP answers the question “Why choose us?”
+Focus on a product or service feature that stands out over other providers such as lower prices, premium quality, better customer service, or a favorable aspect of the user or customer experience like product ease of use.